 A whole day gathering brings together artists, activists, scholars and leaders of different generations to discuss among themselves as well as with broad public.
 The discussion will be accompanied by performances, screenings, and a library of banned books.
 Organised within the project ‘Engagement through Culture before and after 1989’ with the support of the ‘Europe for Citizens Programme’ of the European Union.

 10:30 - 12:15 - 1989/2019 – Then and now

 The famous and notoriously provocative artist David Černý, former dissident, journalist and Charter 77 spokesperson Petruška Šustrová, and political scientist Jiří Přibáň are looking back at 1989 and its significance for today in a discussion moderated by Pieter De Buysser.

 13:15 - 14:15 - Revolution is not a garden party

-Maya and Reuben Fowkes, Klara Kemp-Welch and others exploring artistic initiatives and communities existing outside the institutional framework in Central and Eastern Europe prior and post 1989.
+Maya and Reuben Fowkes and their guests exploring artistic initiatives and communities existing outside the institutional framework in Central and Eastern Europe prior and post 1989.

 14:30 - 15:45 - Public space as a site for civic action

 Pavel Karous and Kristina Norman both deal with the significance of art of the communist era in public space.
 They will engage with Svatopluk Mikyta and Zuzana Bodnárová, the curators of the appraised Slovak gallery Banská St A Nica Contemporary, and Polish artist and activist Monika Drożyńska.
 The conversation will be moderated by Pepijn Kennis.

 16:30 - 18:00 Heroes not for just one day